 Expert electrical advice from our NICEIC registered team

-Written by Tim, NICEIC registered with 18+ years experience in Poole & Dorset · 26 five-star Google reviews · Same-day fixed quote, no obligation.
+Written by Tim, NICEIC registered with 18+ years experience in Poole & Dorset · 5-star Google reviews · Same-day fixed quote, no obligation.

 TL;DR — Consumer Unit Upgrade at a Glance